Knotweed Species

 - Knotweeds are able to grow in partial shade or full sun.

-- They are extremely aggressive and can grow through concrete!
+- They are extremely aggressive and can push through concrete!

 Impacts